A truly bikeable community provides a transportation option and a physical exercise opportunity that could really enhances many aspects of your life.

 In many towns and cities, though, bicycle safety would be a major issue for all but the most advanced cyclists, who can and will ride in the vehicular lane.

 Bicycle advocates swear that this is the safest place for them to be, since motorists readily notice them there.
-And in most places, they have every legal right to be on the road.
+In most places, they have every legal right to be on the road.

-Still, those who are less expert would appreciate bicycle lanes or boulevards or tracks, special markings, special cyclist traffic signals, education of the motoring public, and off-street trails and paths.
+Still, those who are less expert would appreciate separated bicycle lanes or bike boulevards or tracks, special markings, special cyclist traffic signals, education of the motoring public, and off-street trails and paths.

 Regardless of skill level, cyclists would benefit from more prevalent bicycle facilities including bicycle racks or lockers, convenient bicycle repair shops, and workplace showers.